 - You can also access the Add Selection option, and more possibilities by clicking the small down arrow next to Add button to summon a pop-up menu, as shown in Figure 2.

 Figure 2: Add button pop-up menu

 - All the four Add options are explained below:

 - Add Selection: This option is the same as clicking the Add button, adds your selected content to the scrapbook manually.

 - Add File: This option allows you to browse to, and add a file to your Scrapbook from any other location of your computer.

 - Add from Clipboard: This option adds the last copied slide object.

 - Always Add Copy: Select this option to enable adding clips automatically to the Scrapbook tab every time you copy something with the copy command.
-This adds a check mark next to the option as shown in Figure 3 -- click again to disable this option.
+This adds a check mark in front of the option as shown in Figure 3 – click again to disable this option.

-Figure 3: Check mark next to Always Add Copy option
+Figure 3: Check mark in front of Always Add Copy option